The 6 roles of Werner Krauss in Jud Süß (1940)

 As the Jewish kosher butcher in the ghetto, with his bloody apron.
 Many audience members would have been horrified to be reminded of kosher slaughter methods, which were banned by the Third Reich.

 As State Secretary Levy, the right–hand man of Süss, and his enforcer within the Duchy of Württemberg.

 In addition to the four roles above, Krauss also played the lesser non–speaking roles of a member of the congregation at prayer in the synagogue scene, and that of an old woman who appears on the ground floor of the Süß residence.
 These roles are confirmed by comments by Krauss quoted in the post–war biography by Wolfgang Goetz, as well as by film historian Susan Tegel in her book on the film.

 Left: The very rare "Programm von Heute" Rabbi Löw postcard for the film; and the Italian film postcard for Werner Krauss when the film was released in Fascist Italy to great acclaim.
 Both cards from our Collection.

-Our Collection has no fewer than seven 1940/41 original posters of the film which are to be found in our Poster Gallery.
+Our Collection has no fewer than eight 1940/41 original posters and one Italian Fotobusta of the film which are to be found in our Poster Gallery.
 The index page showing all eight of the original posters and the one Fotobusta can be found via this link.

 The film, with English subtitles, is available from International Historic Films, Chicago, USA here.